winderai/bacalhau-landscape-analysis-benchmarks/benchmark/README.md

 - stop cluster (to allow for other experiments to run)
 - fetch metrics from mlflow
 - fetch metrics from CloudWatch (wait x minutes)
+- [ ] disable web UI for clusters?

 ```